johanmeijer/grott/README.md

 # Grott
-## The Growatt inverter monitor
+## The Growatt Inverter Monitor

-The growatt inverter sends log data to the growatt website at the internet.
-At this website (or with the mobile app) you can see detailed information on how the inverter is performing.

-**Grott** will monitor and process this data (containing information about performance and status of the inverter) and send this to:
+The Growatt inverter can send performance and status metrics (log data) to the Growatt company servers.
+It does this by either using either a ShineWIFI-module or an RF-module on the inverter which transmits data to the ShineLAN box.
+The metrics sent to the Growatt servers can be viewed on the Gorwatt website or using the mobile app.

+The purpose of Grott is to read these metrics as they are sent to Growatt servers.
+The data *as it is sent to the Growatt servers*, can then be used to *additional* purposes.
+This means those additional purposes can fetch and store the original raw metrics without relying on the Growatt API.

+## How metric data can be retrieved
+Grott can intercept the inverter metrics in two distinct modes:
+* Proxy mode (man in the middle): The Growatt ShineWifi or ShineLAN box can be configured to use Grott as an alternative server to server.growatt.com.
+Grott then acts as a relay to the Growatt servers.
+Grott reads the transmitted data and then forwards the to server.grott.com.
+* Sniff mode (original connection): Linux iptables NAT masquerading is used in conjuction with a python packet sniffer to read data.
+More resource intensive on the linux host, requires no config changes in the ShineLAN/Wifi module.

+## Where metric data can be sent
+**Grott** will then parse the metrics from the received data from either method.
+Grott then forwards the parsed metrics to:
 * MQTT
 * PVOutput.org
 * InfluxDB (V1 and V2)
-* Using the extension functionality you can add your own processing and output functionality,
+* A custom output using the extension functionality

 MQTT can be used to distribute the data to other applications like: NodeRed, Grafana (using InfluxDB), Home Assistant, OpenHab and Domoticz.
 Descriptions and examples are available in the Wiki

+## Compatibility
 The program is written in python and runs under Linux, Windows and is available in a docker container on Docker Hub (see: https://github.com/johanmeijer/grott/wiki/Docker-support, containers available at:https://hub.docker.com/u/ledidobe).

 Grott can be started from the command line or as a (linux or Windows ) service.